VCTLabs/qcn/README.rst

 hosted at CalTech (mainly on autopilot), now at USC via the Southern California Earthquake Center (SCEC) with support by IRIS.

-Original author unless otherwise noted is Carl Christensen, carlgt1@hotmail.com Maintenance by Stephen L Arnold <nerdboy@gentoo.org>
+Original author unless otherwise noted is Carl Christensen <carlgt1@hotmail.com>
+Maintenance by Stephen L Arnold <nerdboy@gentoo.org>

 This code is released under the Lesser GNU Public License (LGPL) version 3